-Table C.3.14: Recom Table C.3.14: Recommendations from the Baardskeerdersbos WTW Process Audit Item Recommendation Planning Priority Process Unit Performance Assessment • If manganese removal decreases, determine the concentration of organic compounds in the water.
+Table C.3.14: Recom Table C.3.14: Recommendations from the Baardskeerdersbos WTW Process Audit Item em Recommendation Pla Process Unit Performance Assessment • If manganese removal decreases, determine the concentration of organic compounds in the water.
 Long Pre-Treatment Automate desludging of the second settler.
 Medium Ensure sludge disposal records are kept.
 Medium Ensure water quality results from the sludge drainage water are kept on site.
-Medium Membranes Maintenance of the membranes are crucial.
+Medium Mombronco Maintenance of the membranes are crucial.
 Ensure all schedules are adhere to.
-Ensure spare membranes are available, either on site or in storage.
-Medium Medium Ensure maintenance of dosing pumps are scheduled.
-Medium A general clean-up of the area is advisable.
+Medium Membranes Ensure spare membranes are available, either on site or in storage.
+Medium Ensure maintenance of dosing pumps are scheduled.
+Medium Chamical Desires A general clean-up of the area is advisable.
 Long Chemical Dosing Provide a containment barrier around the dosing station.
 Short Closely monitor residual chlorine levels.
 Medium Plant Condition Assessment Civil Works Perform some general building maintenance, specifically externally.
-Long Mashariaal A general clean-up of chemical residues would be advisable.
+Long Machanical A general clean-up of chemical residues would be advisable.
 Long Mechanical Ensure routine preventative maintenance is performed.
-Medium Electrical • N/A Operational Assessment Ensure spreadsheet is being kept up to date.
+Medium Electrical • N/A Operational Assessment · Ensure spreadsheet is being kept up to date.
 Medium Process Controllers to actively use operational data.
-Medium Onevetienel Process Controllers to receive regular lab feedback.
+Medium On a set la set Process Controllers to receive regular lab feedback.
 Medium Operational Monitoring Verify the calibration of the equipment used on site.
 Medium Monitoring Include Electrical Conductivity in the daily testing.
 Short Continue monitoring for Manganese.
 Long Include both Sodium and Chlorides in routine testing.
 Medium Occupational Health and Safety Update signage on site.
 Long Tidy up site.
 Long Housekeeping Ensure mechanical equipment remains clean.
 Long Allocate specific storage areas for specific items.
-Long Maintanana Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule.
+Long Maintananaa Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule.
 Medium Maintenance Ensure records / logbooks pertaining to preventative maintenance are also available on site.
 Medium Administrative Assessment Water Safety Plan and Incident Management Protocol Start sensitizing Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.
 Long

 Buffeljags Bay WTW: No water treatment is done, except for disinfection.
-The distribution system obtained a Blue Drop score of 71.83% in 2014.
-The 2014 Risk Ratings for Process Control (71.1%) and Drinking Water Quality (55.6%) were above 50%.
+The distribution system obtained a Blue Drop score of 71.83% in 2014, which was the last complete assessment done by the DWS.
+The 2022 Blue Drop Risk Rating for the Buffeljags Bay supply system was 16.2% (Low).